-Cognitive behavioral therapy for insomnia may be a good treatment choice if you have long-term sleep problems, you’re worried about becoming dependent on sleep medications, or if medications aren’t effective or cause bothersome side effects.
+Cognitive behavioural therapy for insomnia may be a good treatment choice if you have long-term sleep problems, you’re worried about becoming dependent on sleep medications, or if medications aren’t effective or cause bothersome side effects.

 Unlike pills, CBT-I addresses the underlying causes of insomnia rather than just relieving symptoms.
 But it takes time — and effort — to make it work.
 In some cases, a combination of sleep medication and CBT-I may be the best approach.

-Thim has a CBT-I solution
+THIM has a CBT-I solution